MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Files/Invoke-MgBetaGraphDrive.md

 Get a list of driveItem objects shared with the owner of a drive.
 The driveItems returned from the sharedWithMe method always include the remoteItem facet that indicates they're items from a different drive.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Invoke-MgGraphDrive](/powershell/module/Microsoft.Graph.Files/Invoke-MgGraphDrive?view=graph-powershell-1.0)

 ## SYNTAX

 ### Graph (Default)